 If you don’t have a TEFL but want to be a teacher then a general teaching qualification plus a native level of English should suffice.
-Academies vary on what qualifications and criteria their teachers must have.
+Academies vary on what qualifications and criteria their teachers must-have.
 British Council, for example, will accept nothing less than a CELTA certificate; whereas some of the private academies will accept an online certificate.

 It’s worth bearing in mind that, as controversial and divisive as this topic is, it will be much easier for you to find a job teaching English in Spain if you are a native speaker...

 This is a bit of a touchy subject.
-For years there has been outcry within the TEFL community in Spain as a response to academies consistently publishing job advertisements for ‘NATIVE English speakers’ with the word native often aggressively emphasised.
+For years there has been outcry within the TEFL community in Spain as a response to academies consistently publishing job advertisements for ‘NATIVE English speakers’ with the word native often aggressively emphasized.

 Whatever your views on who makes a better teacher, the sometimes harsh truth is that being native is a huge advantage when it comes to teaching English in Spain.
 For programmes like CAPS, an assistant is much more marketable if they are from an English speaking country.

-Despite the antidiscrimination laws, many schools are simply not as interested in taking on conversation assistants who aren’t from English speaking countries.
+Despite the anti-discrimination laws, many schools are simply not as interested in taking on conversation assistants who aren’t from English speaking countries.

-Although I understand the schools’ position, as of course they have to keep demanding parents/financers happy, I know countless non-native English speakers who have a native level.
+Although I understand the schools’ position, as of course, they have to keep demanding parents/financers happy, I know countless non-native English speakers who have a native level.